Jomonsugi/Union_Lodge_Cocktail_Ingredients/cocktail_ingredients.md

 ## Summary

 This data vizualization shows all the liquid cocktail ingredients used in cocktails (featured in the menu) at Union Lodge #1 in Denver, Colorado.
-The chart's purpose is to give the viewer a snapshot of what the bar uses, and the volume of each ingredient used.
-The volume in mL is calculated by adding up the total volume of a particular ingredient used across all cocktails in the menu (unfortunately making me think of trashcan punch).
+The chart provides a comparison of the ingredients used.
+The viewer can see what is used most, what is used in small quanity, and what is not used at all in cocktails featured on the menu (like vodka...there is none at Union Lodge #1).
+The volume in mL is calculated by adding up the total volume of a particular ingredient used across all cocktails in the menu.
-The chart gives a sense of what the bar focuses on, and what it does not (like vodka...there is none at Union Lodge #1).

 ### Design